JoeCotellese/wwdc-rag/README.md

 1. Extracting transcripts from WWDC videos
 2. Converting these transcripts into context-rich, semantically meaningful chunks using local language models

+This is meant to be a learning exercise in understand RAG pipelines.
+I've experiemented with RAG using tools like [OpenWebUI](https://www.openwebui.com) and [AnythingLLM](https://anythingllm.com) but those are general purpose and the process is opaque.

 ## Why This Matters

 When using local RAG applications like LM Studio or Open Web UI, you often don't have control over the metadata that accompanies your documents.
 This metadata provides crucial context that helps language models better understand and retrieve relevant information: